 Drive until you reach a sharp intersection.
 Go left at the intersection and then left again on Belfast Terrace.

-The starting point for the Queenstown Hill Time Walk is located at a small car park off Belfast Terrace in Queenstown, not far from the city centre.
+The starting point for the Queenstown Hill Time Walk is located at a small car park off Belfast Terrace in Queenstown, not far from the city center.

-You should see a plaque in the neighbourhood that says:
+You should see a plaque in the neighborhood that says: